 It improves by stimulating the lymphatic system and producing drainage; this release of localized fat in the buttocks, saddlebags, and thighs improves the elimination of orange peel skin and helps prevent it from reappearing.

-You have more information in our article that talks about the benefits of pressotherapy for cellulite.
+You can find more information in our article about the benefits of Compression Therapy for cellulite.

 -